-My greatest goal as a designer is to create architecture that suits the climate and the landscape of its site, when the building emerges so effortlessly from its place that it appears to have grown naturally, as if part of the land itself.
+My greatest reward as a designer is creating architecture that not only serves its occupants with beauty and efficiency, but also meet the demands of the climate and landscape of its site, when the building works effectively with its place, as a part of the land itself.

-I take a rigorous approach to design and believe that floor plans should be concise and efficient.
-I create a maximum experience with a minimum footprint.
+I take a pragmatic approach to design, creating floor plans that are concise and efficient.
+I aim to create a maximum experience with a minimum footprint.

 I am drawn to basic, unpretentious materials that weather naturally with time.
-I look to architecture for material and form inspiration.
+I look to the building site itself for material and form inspiration.
 I often expose the structural framework in my designs, celebrating those required elements rather than hiding them from view.

-I strive to create an architecture of authenticity, steering clear of passing style trends to focus on forms and functionality that will remain relevant years from now.
+I strive to create an architecture of authenticity, steering clear of passing fads to focus on forms and functionality that will remain relevant years from now.

 the RavenHouse Original